DatedGPT: Preventing Lookahead Bias in Large Language Models with Time-Aware Pretraining: Introduction

 \section{Introduction}

-For temporally grounded prediction tasks such as stock return prediction, it remains unclear whether large language models (LLMs) genuinely reason over the provided context or merely retrieves memorised outcomes encoded in its parametric knowledge during internet-scale pretraining.
-Consider the S\&P 500 crash of September 29, 2008, when the index plunged 8.8\% after Congress unexpectedly rejected a \$700 billion bailout plan.
-If an LLM confidently predicts this outcome, its apparent success may reflect memorised knowledge of the event rather than reasoning over the input.
-This conflation of memorisation and reasoning, commonly referred to as \textit{lookahead bias}, poses a fundamental challenge for the reliable evaluation of LLMs in temporal prediction settings \citep{sarkar2024lookahead, gao2025test}.

-In economic and financial forecasts, ensuring \textit{uncontaminated} predictions is a core methodological requirement: the information set available to the model, including news and textual inputs, must be strictly limited to what was observable at the time of prediction, and the model itself must never have been exposed to future outcomes.
-Violating this condition invalidates any claim of predictive ability, yet it is precisely the condition that pretrained LLMs are most likely to breach.

-More broadly, although existing efforts focus on curating more up-to-date pretraining datasets with broader internet coverage, few existing work, to the best of our knowledge, provides a series of models trained on temporally partitioned pretraining data exceeding 100B tokens with explicit annual cutoffs.
+Large language models (LLMs)~\cite{radford2019language,touvron2023llama,yang2025qwen3, xu2026deepseekv4}, pretrained on internet-scale corpora, have demonstrated strong capabilities across a wide range of general-purpose tasks and are increasingly applied to real-world financial forecasting problems \citep{bybee2023ghost, lopez2023can, hansen2024can, jha2024chatgpt}.
+However, when an LLM correctly predicts the 2008 stock market crash in a backtest, it is unclear whether the prediction derives from the information available at the time, or the model has simply seen the outcome during pretraining.
+This concern is known as \textit{lookahead bias}~\citep{sarkar2024lookahead, gao2025test}, and is closely related to test-set leakage~\citep{xu2025infini, jacovi2023stop}.
+This issue is crucial in economic and financial forecasting, where a backtest may otherwise report inflated performance that cannot be realised as expected.

+The cleanest and most straightforward fix is to train a series of models under a strict knowledge cutoff, so that any prediction dated after the cutoff is free of lookahead bias by construction.
+Existing pretraining efforts, however, move in the opposite direction by expanding data for better performance.

-In this work, we propose \textsc{DatedGPT}, a family of language models trained on data with explicit annual cutoffs spanning from 2013 to 2024.
-Each model in the series is trained exclusively on data available up to its designated cutoff year.
-We further enhance each model's capability with our curated date-aware instruction-following datasets.
+In this work, we propose \textsc{DatedGPT}, a family of twelve 1.3B-parameter language models with explicit annual cutoffs spanning from 2013 to 2024.
+Each model is trained from scratch on approximately 100B tokens of data available up to its designated cutoff year.
+To further enhance instruction-following ability, we curate \textsc{DatedInstruct}, a time-aware instruction dataset constructed by mining QA pairs from each year's web data~\citep{yue2024mammoth2}, so that the tuning data likewise contains no information beyond each cutoff date.